 As a next step, it may be worth doing a content audit as well.

 That’s all from me for this week.

-Let me know if you have any questions about site speed optimization or topic suggestions for upcoming weeks.
+Let me know if you have any questions about index management or topic suggestions for upcoming weeks.

 I’ll see you next week with yet another actionable SEO strategy.